 Antiochus the Great, king of Syria and Asia, removed 3,000 families of Jews from Mesopotamia and Babylonia, and planted them in Phrygia and Lydia.

 From Asia Minor many Jews moved into Greece and Macedonia, chiefly for purposes of commerce.
 In the apostles’ time they were found in considerable numbers in all the principal cities.

-Thus were the Jews everywhere scattered abroad.
-This, in the overruling providence of God, ultimately contributed in a great degree toward opening the way for the spread of the gospel into all lands.
+Thus, the Jews were scattered everywhere abroad.
+This, in the overruling providence of God, ultimately contributed in a great degree toward opening the way for the spread of the Gospel into all lands.